 Throughout the year, the Museum offers an exciting variety of adult programs designed to encourage understanding and appreciation of the many facets of our natural world.
 Lectures and films, classes and workshops, and local and regional field trips provide opportunities to experience new ideas, develop new skills, meet active adults with similar interests, and learn from experts.

 The Museum also offers a wonderful roster of family programs that create opportunities for parents and children of all ages to have fun learning together.

 - For more specific information about upcoming adult and family programs, please visit our Calendar page.
 You may also contact Stefanie Coleman, Community Education Manager, at email@example.com or 805-682-4711 ext.
 170.

 From Winter, Spring and Summer camps to weekend workshops to weekday classes for your young budding scientist, our Nature Adventures programs offer a wealth of opportunities for children to explore and learn about the world around us.
 Please visit the Nature Adventures page for program details and registration information.

 - For questions, please contact Ty Chin, Nature Adventures Manager, at firstname.lastname@example.org or 805-682-4711 ext.
 171.

 The Museum’s highly regarded Quasars to Sea Stars teen program educates and employs local teens through a three-year program which focuses on developing scientific knowledge and research skills, as well as important life skills such as public speaking and leadership.

-Recruitment takes place every spring.
+Recruitment takes place every spring for both programs.
 Students currently in 9th grade attending Santa Barbara School District schools are eligible for Quasars to Sea Stars.
 Students entering 9th grade through 12th grade are eligible to apply for VolunTEENS.

 School & Teacher Services